helenmurugan/true-words-quiz/README.md

 ## Credits
 * Code
-    * Score area code
+    * The JavaScript code to create a shuffledQuestions variable, showQuestion function and resetState function was adapted from [Web Dev Simplified - Build A Quiz App With JavaScript](https://www.youtube.com/watch?v=riDzcEQbX6k).
-    *
+    * The code for the selectAnswer function was taken from [Easy Tutorials - How To Make Quiz App Using JavaScript](https://www.youtube.com/watch?v=PBcqGxrr9g8).
-    * Mention both you tube videos for sections of code that was copued.
+    * The JavaScript functions to increment the scores was taken from the Code Institute's Love Maths project.

 * Media
-    * Cover image
+    * The cover image was downloaded from [Pexels](https://www.pexels.com/photo/black-and-white-book-business-close-up-267669/).

 * Content
     *  Question and answer content was written by the developer.
 Definitions were taken from the Merriam-Webster English Dictionary.

 * Acknowledgements
     * I would like to thank my mentor Victor Miclovich for his excellent advice and guidance during the development of this project.
     * I would like to thank Tutor Support at Code Institute for their support.